biolink/biolink-model/docs/VariantToPopulationAssociation.md

 ### Own

  * [variant to population association➞has count](variant_to_population_association_has_count.md)  <sub>OPT</sub>
+    * Description: number in object population that carry a particular allele, aka allele count
     * range: [Integer](types/Integer.md)
  * [variant to population association➞has quotient](variant_to_population_association_has_quotient.md)  <sub>OPT</sub>
+    * Description: frequency of allele in population, expressed as a number with allele divided by number in reference population, aka allele frequency
     * range: [Double](types/Double.md)
  * [variant to population association➞has total](variant_to_population_association_has_total.md)  <sub>OPT</sub>
+    * Description: number all populations that carry a particular allele, aka allele number
     * range: [Integer](types/Integer.md)
  * [variant to population association➞object](variant_to_population_association_object.md)  <sub>REQ</sub>
+    * Description: the population that is observed to have the frequency
     * range: [PopulationOfIndividualOrganisms](PopulationOfIndividualOrganisms.md)
  * [variant to population association➞subject](variant_to_population_association_subject.md)  <sub>REQ</sub>
+    * Description: an allele that has a certain frequency in a given population
     * range: [SequenceVariant](SequenceVariant.md)

 ### Inherited from association: